apollographql/apollo/docs/source/intro/benefits.md

 Here, we're describing the shape of the object we want to receive from the server.
 GraphQL takes care of combining and filtering the data while returning exactly what we ask for.

 How do we use this query in our app?
 Apollo Client builds off of GraphQL's declarative approach to data fetching.
-In a React app, all of the logic for retrieving your data, tracking loading and error states, and updating your UI is encapsulated in a single `useQuery` Hook.
+In a React app, all of the logic for retrieving your data, tracking loading and error states, and updating your UI is encapsulated in a single `useQuery` hook.
 This encapsulation makes composing your data fetching components with your presentational components a breeze!
 Let’s see how to fetch GraphQL data with Apollo Client in a React app:

 ```jsx
 function Feed() {